Intersection of curves in projective 4 space: Introduction

 Furthermore, they showed that this bound is achieved if and only if both curves lie on the same smooth quadric, in particular a surface of minimal degree in $\mathbb{P}^3$ and have arithmetic genus 0, with divisor types $(d_1-1,1)$ and $(1,d_2-1)$.
 Moving beyond this, Giuffrida \cite{Giu86} showed that the maximum intersection for curves on a cubic surface in $\PP^3$ but not on a quadric is on the order of $\frac{5}{9} d_1d_2$.

+The approach of Abhyankar, Chandrasekar and Chandru \cite{Abhyankar1990, Abhyankar1991} was different from the approach of the other papers on this topic, in that they focused on curves not contained in hypersurfaces of unexpectedly low degree, and they found an application to computer vision problems.
+On the other hand, as will be seen in a moment, curves on hypersurfaces of unexpectedly low degree are important because this is the setting where sharp examples arise.

-The paper \cite{hartshorne2015} by Hartshorne and Mir\'o-Roig addressed an interesting variant of this problem, looking for the maximum number of intersection points of two reduced, irreducible ACM curves in $\PP^3$.
-The approach of their paper was through a careful study of the $h$-vectors of $C_1, C_2$ and $C_1 \cup C_2$.
+Continuing in $\PP^3$, the paper \cite{Miro-Roig2005} of Mir\'o-Roig and Ranestad posed an interesting variant of this problem, bounding the number of intersection points of two {\it ACM} curves under the assumption that for both curves, the defining ideals are given by the maximal minors of homogeneous matrices {\it with linear entries}.
+Then the paper \cite{hartshorne2015} by Hartshorne and Mir\'o-Roig extended this, looking for the maximum number of intersection points of two reduced, irreducible ACM curves in $\PP^3$ with no restrictions on the defining matrix.
+They heavily used results from liaison theory, and the approach of their paper was through a careful study of the $h$-vectors of $C_1, C_2$ and $C_1 \cup C_2$.
 This is a classical approach and is also at the heart of this paper.
 One of our main results is in the context of ACM curves in $\PP^4$ (see Theorem~\ref{theorem d}).

 The situation for curves in higher-dimensional projective spaces $\mathbb{P}^n$ is much less clear.
 Giuffrida established the following bound in \cite[Theorem]{giuffrida}:

 which, for $n=3$, coincides exactly with \eqref{eq: DG bound in P3}.
 Moreover, Giuffrida demonstrated in \cite[Example]{giuffrida} that the bound in \eqref{eq: G bound in Pn} is sharp and is attained when $C_1$ and $C_2$ are rational normal curves (of degree $n$) meeting in $n+2$ points.